CalvinChan1/TicTacToe/README.md

 This is what `this.schema(eventName)` returns.

-The main components to this are:
+##### The main components to this are:
 * Schema
-	* The schema is where the self-describing json gets validated in iglu.
+	* The schema is where the self-describing json gets validated with iglu.
-	* E.g.: this particular schema lives in `/analytics-pipeline/iglu/com.fivestars.iglu/event_base/jsonschema/1-0-0`
+	* This particular schema lives in `/analytics-pipeline/iglu/com.fivestars.iglu/event_base/jsonschema/1-0-0`
 * Data
-	* This is where you specify what data you'd like to pass, this is what gets enforced/validated within the schema.
+	* This is where you specify what data you'd like to pass.
+This is what gets enforced/validated within the schema.

 ### Iglu schemas: